by Brian Czech

 “Passengers” in airline traffic jargon refers not to distinct individuals, but rather occupied seats.

-Brian Czech is the Executive Director of CASSE.
-Formerly at U.S. Fish and Wildlife Service headquarters, Czech was the editor and lead author of Planning for Climate Change on the National Wildlife Refuge System.
-He may be reached at [brianczech] @ [steadystate.org].
+Brian Czech is the executive director of CASSE.
+Formerly at U.S. Fish and Wildlife Service headquarters, Czech was the lead author of Planning for Climate Change on the National Wildlife Refuge System.